Fenrir: Physics-Enhanced Regression for Initial Value Problems: Experimental Results

 This section investigates the utility and performance of Fenrir in a range of numerical experiments.
 It is structured as follows. \Cref{subsec:odin-experiments} evaluates Fenrir on two standard benchmark problems. \Cref{subsec:model-selection} demonstrates the utility of the proposed marginal likelihood for model selection. \Cref{subsec:partially-observed-states} considers systems with only partially observable states and shows that Fenrir, unlike most gradient matching methods, is still applicable.
 Finally, \cref{subsec:high-oscillations} investigates highly oscillatory systems which present a particular challenge for numerical integration-based methods.

 \paragraph{Implementation} The implementation of the probabilistic numerical IVP solvers follows a number of practices for numerically stable implementation established by \citet{Kramer2020a}.
 All experiments are implemented in the Julia programming language \citep{Bezanson_Julia_A_fresh_2017}.
 Runge--Kutta reference solutions are computed with DifferentialEquations.jl \citep{rackauckas2017differentialequations}, and numerical optimizers are provided by Optim.jl \citep{Optim.jl-2018}.
 All experiments run on a single, consumer-level CPU.
-Code is publicly available on GitHub. \footnote{Code will be published upon acceptance.}
+Code is publicly available on GitHub. \footnote{\url{https://github.com/nathanaelbosch/fenrir-experiments}}